nickbrandt/GitLab/doc/development/feature_flags/index.md

 # Feature flags in development of GitLab

+## Following Feature Flag Policy

+We should follow our [Configuration Principles](https://about.gitlab.com/handbook/product/product-principles/#configuration-principles) which encourages working by default, on by default, and setup by default.
+If you can avoid using a feature flag for your code to support that principle, that's better.

+A majority of new code should be able to be developed without using feature flags.
+However, under certain conditions it makes a lot of sense to have feature flags.
+Conditions of when to use feature flags are:

+- major risk of data loss
+- degradation in system performance for users
+- user confusion which would affect our usuability
+- regression of existing features

+## How to use Feature Flags

 Feature flags can be used to gradually deploy changes, regardless of whether they are new features or performance improvements.
 By using feature flags, you can determine the impact of GitLab-directed changes, while still being able